 We are launching a new research study to further understand how hormone therapy decreases the risk of cancer in women with the KRAS-variant, and to identify other women for whom HRT may impact cancer risk.

-If you are a woman 35 years or older, you might be eligible for this study.
+If you are a woman 35 years or older, you are eligible for this study.

 Take a quick survey and help us find better answers about the HRT and Breast Cancer connection for you and future generations.